samarpanpoudel26/CT-Based-Lungs-Cancer-Detection-Using-Deep-Learning/README.md

-# Lung Cancer Detection from MRI Images using CNN
+# Lung Cancer Detection from CT Images using CNN

-This repository contains my research work on **detecting lung cancer using MRI images** with deep learning, focusing on Convolutional Neural Networks (CNNs).
+This repository contains my research work on **detecting lung cancer using CT images** with deep learning, focusing on Convolutional Neural Networks (CNNs).

-MRI-based lung imaging is relatively underexplored, as most lung cancer research relies on **CT images**.
-This project investigates whether CNN models can achieve strong diagnostic performance on MRI data, which is radiation-free and clinically valuable.

 ---

 ## 🧠 Project Overview

-The goal of this project is to develop a model capable of detecting lung cancer from MRI images.
+The goal of this project is to develop a model capable of detecting lung cancer from CT images.
 Key challenges:
-- MRI is not the standard modality for lung cancer → fewer datasets
-- MRI has lower contrast and motion artifacts
+- CT has lower contrast and motion artifacts
 - Risk of overfitting due to limited samples

 Despite these challenges, the improved CNN model achieved **strong classification results**: